Call now for addiction support(877) 648-4288

 The potency depends on the origin and species of mushroom, the growing conditions, the harvest period, and whether they are consumed fresh or dried.
-Dried mushrooms have 10 times the amount of active ingredients as fresh mushrooms.
-The taste of psilocybin mushrooms is generally bitter, so people will brew them as a tea, add it to food, or cover it in chocolate to mask the flavor and make it easier to consume.
-The effects of psilocybin mushrooms start within about 30 minutes and can last as long as 6 hours.
-Users may feel effects similar to those of the hallucinogenic drug LSD.
+Dried Psilocybin Mushrooms have 10 times the amount of active ingredients as fresh Psilocybin Mushrooms.
+The taste of Psilocybin Mushrooms is generally bitter, so people will brew them as a tea, add it to food, or cover it in chocolate to mask the flavor and make it easier to consume.
+The effects of Psilocybin Mushrooms start within about 30 minutes and can last as long as 6 hours.
+Users may feel effects similar to those of the Hallucinogenic drug LSD.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.